ShakirAkbari/ExtractPDFText/README.md

    The `--onefile` option creates a single executable file.

 ## Step 5: Locate the Executable
-1. After PyInstaller finishes, you'll find a new `dist` folder in your current directory.
+1. After PyInstaller finishes, you'll find a new `dist` folder in your current folder.
 2. Inside the `dist` folder, you'll find your pdf_processor.exe file.

 ## Step 6: Test the Executable
-1. Create a `data` folder in the same directory as your executable.
+1. Create a `data` folder in the same folder as your executable.
 2. Place some PDF files in the `data` folder.
 3. Run the executable by double-clicking it or from the command line:
    ```